Essential Reading for Start-ups, Scale ups and VCs

 As marketing teams began to rely more heavily on marketing technology, which is now almost seen as the ability to automate the cold calling process, the growth of Mar-Tech went from 150 products in 2004 to a whopping 7500 in 2020.

-In a recent documentary 'The Social Dilemma' aired on Netflix October 2020, the general concensus of the tech giants is to accellerate the use of AI in order to better serve the users.
+In a recent documentary 'The Social Dilemma' aired on Netflix October 2020, the general consensus of the tech giants is to accellerate the use of AI in order to better serve the users.
 The documentary asserts this will continue to destroy the fabric of society through its invasive algorithms.

 Mar-Tech is also keen to jump on the AI band-wagon and elevate the use of AI, however, unlike The Social Dilemma, marketing does not have the raw information on prospects and the only way to enable AI to analyse behaviour is to access massive data-lake sources which will lead to further invasion of people's privacy.
 But if genuine personalised content does not exist in the first place - what can AI serve up?